banner

 std::vector<InputTarget> inputTargets;

-// Find the focused window
+// Find the focus window

 int32_t injectionResult =